 - Is funded by an Incubation Fund/Angel Fund/Private Equity Fund/ Accelerator/ Angel Network

-- Has a patent granted by the Indian Patent and Trademark office related to business
+- Has a patent granted by the Indian Patent and Trademark Office related to business

 If you meet the conditions then you are a startup.

 For patent costs, startups can claim a rebate of 80%.
 Which means, if a startup applies for a patent on their launch, the government will fund the patent and give the venture an 80% refund of the fees.
 The government will also pay a fee for helping the startup obtain the patent.
-A faster patent registration and protection of Intellectual Property Rights under the scheme.
+Faster patent registration and protection of Intellectual Property Rights under the scheme.
 Along with the following the patent, filling procedure is to be simplified along with a reduction in the fees for filing the patent request.

-The advantages of the Scheme
+Advantages of the Startup Scheme

-The scheme would allow for the startups to launch with no inspections being carried out for three years with regards to the labour laws with an additional benefit by the environmental law agreement that requires only post-self-certification.
+The scheme would allow for the startups to launch with no inspections being carried out for three years with regards to the labor laws with an additional benefit by the environmental law agreement that requires only post-self-certification.

 - The government launched a mobile app on the 1st of April 2016 along with a portal that has allowed companies to register in a day.